ENPH353/gym-gazebo-sim/README.md

 prebuilt environments and a C++ reset plugin that users can call which teleports all non-static entities back to their starting positions.

+For more details see the [Gym Gazebo Sim whitepaper](Gym-Gazebo-Sim-Whitepaper_v1.0) added to the repository.

 #### Features:
 - Currently, the API provides an abstract class called `GazeboEnv` that inherits the standard gymnasium `Env` class with the following helper methods